Prostate Cancer (cont.)

 The Gleason score and the extent of involvement of the biopsy core expressed as a percentage, as well as the PSA level as well as your general state of health and otherwise estimated life expectancy all help the doctors make their best recommendations for you regarding how your cancer should be treated.

 The accuracy of the PSA test

 The PSA test is a tool for use by your doctor but it is not a perfect way to tell whether or not a patient has prostate cancer because is not sensitive enough to pick up all prostate cancers.
 It is not specific enough in that it may be elevated in people without prostate cancer, such as those whose prostate glands are infected, or just inflamed, but not cancerous.
-It is also elevated for days after a digital rectal exam, or after ejaculation.
+It is also elevated for several days after a digital rectal exam, or after ejaculation.
 Nevertheless, it accurately measures the amount of PSA in the blood at the time that it is drawn.